All Episodes

 And guests have been told to eat before you come.

-It's rude, and well, they don't think it's rude, but it's really, it's curious.
+And, well, they don't think it's rude, but it's really, it's curious.

-How's that for putting it delicately?
+How's that for putting it delicately joked?

-They're being they're being nice.
+They're being nice.

 This is rude.

-Big Gala 50th birthday party.
+Big gala 50th birthday party.

 This is not like somebody's 32nd birthday.